 We will continue to monitor the situation and provide updates when needed.
 Please follow us on Facebook at facebook.com/citybeat and Twitter at @cityofrockymtnc

 Per the U.S. Small Business Administration, affected businesses may apply for low-interest SBA disaster loans.
 Applicants may apply online at disasterloan.sba.gov.
 Businesses and individuals may also obtain information and loan applications by calling the SBA’s Customer Service Center at 1-800-659-2955 (1-800-877-8339 for the deaf and hard-of-hearing), or by email at firstname.lastname@example.org.
-Loan applications forms can also be downloaded at disasterloan.sba.gov.
+Learn more about small business guidance and loan resources at sba.gov.

 On March 23, 2020, the Golden LEAF Foundation Board of Directors approved funding to launch the NC COVID-19 Rapid Recovery Loan Program, managed by the NC Rural Center.
 The NC COVID-19 Rapid Recovery Loan Program will make loans to eligible businesses for up to $50,000 with zero interest and no payments for six months.
 Learn more here.